 Y1

-Build the fund + architect drawings + bank pre-approval
+Build fund + architect drawings + bank pre-approval

-₹18K/month from day one into a dedicated FD or savings account.
-Scale agency to ₹65–70K by Q3 — push savings to ₹25K/month.
-By Q4: consult a Udupi architect for drawings, permits, construction cost estimate.
-Approach bank (SBI/Canara/co-op) for home construction loan pre-approval — understand how much they'll lend based on land value and your income.
+₹18K/month into dedicated FD from day one.
+Scale agency to ₹65–70K by Q3 — push savings to ₹25K.
+Q4: consult Udupi architect for drawings, permits, construction estimate.
+Approach bank (SBI/Canara/local co-op) for home construction loan pre-approval.

 Loan: ₹25–35L | EMI: ₹22–25K | Agency: ₹80K+